 Optional 3: Check Your Power Cable and Power Brick

-There’s always the possibility that your Xbox One power cord is shot, or on the brink of failing.
+There’s always the possibility that your Xbox One power supply is shot or on the brink of failing.

-Any frays, bent wires, or damaged plastic casing on the power brick can be the reason your Xbox One isn’t turning on.
+Any frays, bent wires, or damaged plastic casing on the power brick can be an indicator your power supply is damaged, and the reason why your Xbox One is not turning on.

-Luckily, a new power cable is pretty cheap, and it’s definitely a lot cheaper than replacing or upgrading your Xbox.
+Luckily, a new power brick is pretty cheap, and it’s definitely a lot cheaper than replacing or upgrading your Xbox One.

-Side Note: The New Xbox One X has a single power cord (and no brick) – which is another reason we love it so much!
+Side Note: The New Xbox One X and Xbox One Series X have a single power cord (and no brick) – another reason to upgrade to a newer Xbox console!

 Option 4: Unplug Your Xbox for 10 Seconds

-If you’ve exhausted all other options, you can unplug your Xbox One power cable from the outlet and the Xbox One for 10 seconds to see if it resolves the issue of when your Xbox One beeps but doesn’t turn on.
+If you’ve exhausted all other options, you can unplug your Xbox One power supply from the outlet and the Xbox One for 10 seconds to see if it resolves the issue of when your Xbox One beeps but doesn’t turn on.

 This is an internal power reset, and different than power cycling your Xbox One.

 Were you able to fix your Xbox One Beeping But Not Turning On?

 If you’re still having problems where your Xbox One beeps but doesn’t turn on, it’s very possible that your Xbox One needs servicing.

 You can check out XboxDIY.com’s helpful repair, tutorial, and troubleshooting guides, or you can head over to Microsoft and have your Xbox One Console serviced (spoiler alert: it won’t be cheap).

 Worst case scenario, you can always buy a new Xbox One if you don’t want to deal with it or are looking for an excuse to upgrade.